TED-Ed thumbnail

 6/6 Bottom line: A few days of unusual poop is normal, but persistent changes lasting >1 week warrant a doctor visit.
 Don't be shy - your bowels benefit from early intervention! #HealthTips #ScienceIsCool

-Crafting a Meaningful Talk: The Power of the Throughline
+How to Craft a Powerful Talk: The Secret of the Throughline

 What Is a Throughline?